I hit Kristoff's pawnshop up on Broadway and even though he knew I was delivering him stolen goods, we had to go through the usual dance.

 "Yeah." and that smirk turned into a smile that lit up the street and I felt the fresh rush of it run through me.

 I'd known her from a group home we were both in when I was thirteen and she was ten.
-I remembered her as this awkward little bucktoothed girl who got picked on a lot but gave back as best she eleven, even though she usually lost.
+I remembered her as this awkward little bucktoothed girl who got picked on a lot but gave back as best she could, even though she usually lost.
 She was a fierce little thing always ready for a scrap.
 I remembered pulling three girls off her once because she was already beaten down and they were laying the boots to her.

 When I helped her up she had a bloody nose and was crying but got mad at me for helping her, saying she could take care of herself.